 Yaeba

-The term refers to a clearly visible canine tooth on a figure.
-Yaeba is usually found on a slightly mischievous character who is not evil in nature - just a bit mischievous and rebellious.
-As an interesting side note, in Japan it is possible to get a "genuine" yaeba or two fitted over your own canines at some dental clinics, at a cost of around 10,000yen.
-This is a temporary, glue-based cosmetic addition that can be removed without damaging your own teeth if you wish.
+Means the term a clearly distinct canine on a character.
+Yaeba is usually found in a slightly mischievous character who, however, is not evil in nature - just a little powerless and rebellious.
+As an interesting side note in Japan, it is possible to get a “genuine” yaeba or two mounted on your own canines at some dental clinics, the price is around 10,000yen.
+It is therefore a temporary cosmetic supplement made with an adhesive technique, which can be removed without damaging one's own teeth.

 Yandere